HKYassine/AutoJapPort/README.md

 HK#4598
 Feel free to send me a DM if you have any question related to this project.

 \*The databases are not included in this project.
-I'm not gonna give them or explain how to get them, no need to DM me.